 Keep in mind

-- There are three exceptions to the deemed-filing rule for current spouses (it doesn’t apply to ex-spouses at all).
+- There are three exceptions to the deemed-filing rule for spouses.
 You can file what’s called a “restricted application” for just spousal benefits if any of these is true:

 - You were born before Jan.
 2, 1954, and have reached full retirement age.

 - You are caring for a child who is under 16 or disabled.